bareos/bareos/manuals/en/developers/pluginAPI.md

 ### getPluginValue(bpContext \*ctx, pVariable var, void \*value)

-Bacula will call this entry point to get a value from the plugin.
+Bareos will call this entry point to get a value from the plugin.
 This entry point is currently not called.

 ### setPluginValue(bpContext \*ctx, pVariable var, void \*value)

-Bacula will call this entry point to set a value in the plugin.
+Bareos will call this entry point to set a value in the plugin.
 This entry point is currently not called.

 ### handlePluginEvent(bpContext \*ctx, bEvent \*event, void \*value)

-This entry point is called when Bacula encounters certain events (discussed below).
+This entry point is called when Bareos encounters certain events (discussed below).
 This is, in fact, the main way that most plugins get control when a Job runs and how they know what is happening in the job.
-It can be likened to the <span>**RunScript**</span> feature that calls external programs and scripts, and is very similar to the Bacula Python interface.
-When the plugin is called, Bacula passes it the pointer to an event structure (bEvent), which currently has one item, the eventType:
+It can be likened to the <span>**RunScript**</span> feature that calls external programs and scripts, and is very similar to the Bareos Python interface.
+When the plugin is called, Bareos passes it the pointer to an event structure (bEvent), which currently has one item, the eventType:

     typedef struct s_bEvent {
        uint32_t eventType;
     } bEvent;

-which defines what event has been triggered, and for each event, Bacula will pass a pointer to a value associated with that event.
-If no value is associated with a particular event, Bacula will pass a NULL pointer, so the plugin must be careful to always check value pointer prior to dereferencing it.
+which defines what event has been triggered, and for each event, Bareos will pass a pointer to a value associated with that event.
+If no value is associated with a particular event, Bareos will pass a NULL pointer, so the plugin must be careful to always check value pointer prior to dereferencing it.